 “Equity is being intentional about helping people,” says Clint Odom of the National Urban League.
 “It is not just flooding the zone with a subsidy or telling people to sign up for a program.
 It is being intentional in every aspect, from funding to prioritization to utilization.”

+In line with our mission to create a more digitally inclusive world, CTN is excited to see a national broadband plan that sufficiently addresses the long-standing economic and racial disparities of the digital divide.
 On a recent episode of The Divide podcast, Clint Odom and Blair Levin discuss the Lewis Latimer Plan for digital equity and inclusion.
 The plan — put forth by the National Urban League earlier this year — strategizes how to leverage the tools of the information economy to create a more equitable and inclusive society.
 These are its four achievable goals:

 - Deploying networks everywhere